rajapandi1234/migration-utility/pre-reg-113-115/README.md

 ## Scenario 1 - Two different environments

-Environment 1 :  1.1.3 has a set of keys generated and data is encrypted with this set of keys. <br />
+Source Environment :  1.1.3 has a set of keys generated and data is encrypted with this set of keys. <br />
-Environment 2 :  1.1.5 has a set of keys generated (different keys here, totally a new environment). <br />
+Destination Environment :  1.1.5 has a set of keys generated (different keys here, totally a new environment). <br />
 For this scenario, the data will be got decrypted with 1.1.3 environment keys and then re-encrypts with 1.1.5 environment. <br />

 ## Scenario 2 - Same environment